caronc/apprise-api/README.md

 - An incredibly lightweight gateway to Apprise.
 - A production ready micro-service at your disposal.

-Apprise API was designed to easily fit into existing (and new) eco-systems that is looking for a simple notification solution.
+Apprise API was designed to easily fit into existing (and new) eco-systems that are looking for a simple notification solution.

 [![Paypal](https://img.shields.io/badge/paypal-donate-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MHANV39UZNQ5E)
 [![Follow](https://img.shields.io/twitter/follow/l2gnux)](https://twitter.com/l2gnux/)<br/>